-The Bookwalker: Thief of Tales by DO MY BEST is an adventure game/RPG with an inventive setting in which you travel into books to steal rare items for a shady figure.
-It is available now for PlayStation 5 and 4, Microsoft Windows, Xbox Series X/S, and Xbox One.
+The Bookwalker: Thief of Tales by Do My Best is an adventure game/RPG with an inventive setting in which you travel into books to steal rare items for a shady figure.

 Does the game turn a new page to a world of creativity, or will I throw the book at it (I promise no more puns either way)?
 Let’s find out!